romanisidor/romanisidor/README.md

 🚀I love to learn new things everyday!

-💡 I’m currently studying Engineering in information technologies at Universidad Tecnológica de Puebla
+💡 Class of 2022: Engineering in information technologies at Universidad Tecnológica de Puebla

 📫 How to reach me: romanantonioisidor@gmail.com